skienzmatishun/deal-with-the-devil/src/content/full-story.md

 Gun?
 Wait.
 What gun?
 Was there a gun, or not?

 The answer is an unqualified NO. It was true that Murray owned a 9mm, but it had no part in the crime.
-However, there was another gun.
+However, there <ins>was</ins> another gun.
 Although the "stolen Steadman gun" was also circumstantial, it would unfortunately materialize during Murray’s 2005 legal proceedings, creating a mischaracterization of evidence, and a nightmare for Team Lawrence.

 A local man named Clint Steadman had had a 9mm handgun stolen from his truck in November of 2002.
 The actual thief was unknown but, sometime after the New Year, the weapon ended up in the hands of John Wayne Mixson.
 Some people surmised that Mixson sold it to Jarius.
 After Brandon’s murder, Jarius was understandably nervous about the gun, and other items, afraid the police might get a search warrant.
 So Jarius randomly decided to ask Jeff Shaw "to hold" the gun for him.
 He was also unaware that Jeff Shaw was Murray Lawrence (Sr.’s) godson.